By Erin Ewart

 Instead, I inched my way forward.
 First one consulting project.
 Then another.
 Then some more.
 Then I started working with my own coaching clients, running group programs, and hiring a team.
 Each stage has brought new ideas to consider and challenges to solve, and has helped me figure out what’s next.

 If you have a big goal for where you want to go in your career, that’s great.
 But I want you to know that it’s also ok if you don’t.
 What is important is that you are regularly checking in on where you are and where you’re heading, adjusting course, and taking action to explore what’s next.

 We are all in a constant process of evolution and growth, as people and professionals.
 Our lives change, our priorities change, and what we want in our career changes.
 The key is to pay attention as these changes are happening, and to shift our goals and plans accordingly.

 When’s the last time you checked in with yourself on what you want next in your career?
 If it’s been a while (and especially after this last year), I encourage you to spend some time reflecting on these questions and identifying some small steps you can take to test, learn, and inch your way forward.

 So, what’s next for us?
-One of my biggest learnings over the last seven years has been how impactful (and fun!) it is to work with our clients in a group format, so we’ll be continuing to grow our focus on group programs this year and beyond, including our upcoming Summer Career Refresh Program starting in July.
+One of my biggest learnings over the last seven years has been how impactful (and fun!) it is to work with our clients in a group format, so we’ll be continuing to grow our focus on group programs this year and beyond.
 I’m also excited to continue building our team with the addition of two new members this summer.

 As we celebrate lucky year seven, I want to send a big thanks to everyone who’s helped us achieve this milestone.
 We’re so glad to have you as a part of this community, and I can’t wait to see what’s next!